marcandrews/docker-workshop-1-slides/docs/content/02-cli.md

 Notes:

+- Most images will have `/bin/bash` as the default execution context.
 - We can try a few things to confirm that we are running Ubuntu:
   - `root@07b0a5c8a53b:/# cat /etc/lsb-release`
   - `root@07b0a5c8a53b:/# apt list --installed`